Five fishing regions in Ghana

 OUR CONTRIBUTION

-From our supply chain to products manufactured with 100% Upsea™ up-cycled marine plastic, we actively contribute to 6 of the 17 Sustainable development goals that were formally adopted in September 2015 by the UN General Assembly with the Agenda 2030 for Sustainable Development.
+By reducing ocean plastic contamination and empowering local communities through new sources of income and education, we actively contribute to 6 out of the 17 Sustainable Development Goals (SDGs) that were formally adopted in September 2015 by the UN General Assembly with Agenda 2030 for Sustainable Development.

 Alleviation of poverty across